eliasjacob/paper_youtube_weight_stigma/README.md

 # YouTube Data Collection for Weight Stigma Research

 This repository contains the data collection pipeline for a research study investigating weight stigma in Brazilian YouTube content.
-The project uses the YouTube Data API v3 to systematically collect and analyze video metadata and user comments.
+The project uses the YouTube Data API v3 to collect and analyze video metadata and user comments.

 ## Overview